Every Film In The 28 Days Later Series Ranked (Including 28 Years Later: The Bone Temple)

 Still from 'Weapons'

 The best film of the year is Zach Cregger’s follow-up to his excellent debut film, Barbarian.
-Like that film, Weapons is a high-concept horror-thriller that packs plenty of satisfying surprising its sleeve.
+Like that film, Weapons is a high-concept horror-thriller that packs plenty of satisfying surprises up its sleeve.
 The film opens with a child narrator explaining that one Wednesday, in the town of Maybrook, Pennsylvania, seventeen children from schoolteacher Justine Gandy’s (Julia Garner) third-grade class ran away from their homes at 2:17am and disappeared.
 Only one student, Alex Lilly (Cary Christopher) did not disappear and Gandy is immediately ostracised by the community who suspect her of being involved.
 To say anymore would be to veer into spoiler territory, but what follows is presented in a non-linear narrative told by certain character’s perspectives.
 Cregger has said the film is inspired by Paul Thomas Anderson’s Magnolia in structure, whereby there’s overlap between certain stories.

 What are your favourite films of 2024?
 Let me know in the comments or tweet @TheFilmMeister